 If you’re angry or irritable and yet heavily fatigued or exhausted, the stress-specific Hatha-Vinyasa yoga and Yin yoga practices may be more beneficial than the practice herein.
 Be mindful that you don’t wear yourself out—consistency in practice is more potent medicine than sporadic doses that stress or deplete you more!

 If anger has become a default for you, find more tools here to help you relieve anger through food, herbs, and also introspective questions to guide you to discover more about your behavioral patterns and how they may contribute to your anger, giving you the power of self-awareness, to change your behavior so it relieves anger and helps you express yourself as you really are.

 Also find other, simple DIY detox methods to get you detoxing on the daily, and remember, a little bit is always better than nothing!
 If it’s one serving of fresh, whole foods, or fifteen or even five minutes of movement or meditation, or cutting out one processed food that you know is harming you, whatever it is, you got this because changing stressful patterns, with self-love, self-awareness and acceptance, and with commitment and perseverance, is always, always here for us, in this moment.

 To create a world within our vision, to be in service to others and this world, we need to care for ourselves first.

-Support is sometimes exactly what we’re missing to make changes that we feel are necessary, hence the Holistic Liberation Program, with recorded guided yoga and meditation sessions that you keep, live yoga and support calls, and supplemental holistic practices that together, provide a well-rounded, fully supportive program that confronts the emotional, mental, and physical causes and symptoms of chronic stress.
+Support is sometimes exactly what we’re missing to make changes that we feel are necessary, hence the Holistic Liberation Program, with yoga and meditation sessions, support calls, and supplemental holistic practices that together, provide a well-rounded, fully supportive program that confronts the emotional, mental, and physical causes and symptoms of chronic stress.